barbara0205/WRO/README.md

 |---|---|
 | <img src="media/development/version_2/final/top.jpeg" width="200"> | <img src="media/development/version_2/final/bottom.jpeg" width="200"> |
 ### 4.3.
 Version 3
+- about the robot: this robot that we had build out of LEGO, it represents a model of a ford car
+- problem: robot had a problem turning its wheels beacuse of the design, so it could not compleate even one lap, beacuse of this, we had to completaly redesing it
 | Front | Rear |
 |---|---|
 | <img src="media/development/version_3/front.jpeg" width="200"> | <img src="media/development/version_3/rear.jpeg" width="200"> |